RyuuGan/sol-merger/README.md

 }
 ```

+This will allow you to use `npm run-script build-contracts` in your project directory.

 Note that contracts glob should be surrounded with `"`

 If no output file specified then output file will be created at the same